-So today, we talk lazy man’s enchiladas.
+Today we talk lazy man’s enchiladas.
 Because it’s summer and well, I’m feeling lazy.
 Especially when it comes to dinner.
-I want easy and I want as few dishes to clean up as possible, please and thank you.
+I want as few dishes to clean up as possible, please and thank you.

 Today’s recipe is pretty much my take on that concept.
-I switched it up slightly by using a skillet instead of a regular pot, and then went for some of my very favorite summer veggies: zucchini, yellow squash and fresh corn!
-We sauté them up until nice and tender, before mixing in some ripped up tortillas, enchilada sauce and of course a bit of cheese.
-It gets all warm and groovy together, and then dinner is done!
-Happy, happy.
+I switched it up slightly by using a skillet instead of a regular pot, and then went for some of my very favorite summer veggies: zucchini, yellow squash and fresh corn.

 - I used corn tortillas for this recipe to shake things up, but 6-inch flour tortillas will work as well.
 Use whichever you prefer.

 - Same goes with the cheese.
 I love using the pepper jack since it gives that extra bit of spice, but anything will work here.

 - The skillet is nice and sauce-y as written, but if desired you could add about two additional torn up tortillas to the skillet (which would make it less sauce-y, if that’s your jam).

 Additional Skillet Recipes You Might Enjoy:

 - Eggplant Parmesan Pasta Skillet

 Did you make this recipe?
 Rate and review it down below!
 I’d love to hear from you.

 - 1 medium red onion, chopped